 Discover how Shorelight can help you study in the United States >

 *Shorelight does not currently offer medical programs for international students in the US.
-Please speak with a Shorelight representative to learn about available degrees at our university partners that can provide the foundation for medical school.
+Please speak with a Shorelight representative to learn about available degrees at our university partners that can provide the foundation for your postgraduate studies.